dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 # How to Learn Learning to Learn?

 This is an experiement or say different approach to learning a new topic.
+We will divide the task in 3-week long learning journey.
+First week, we will focus on getting familiar with the term meta-learning and various termninologies associated with it.
+We will jump into 3 papers which explore meta-learning through learning metrics.

 ## Week 1  (Getting Started)